 (b) unless and until a transfer order corresponding to the order of transfer is in force under the Transfer of Prisoners Act 1983 of the Commonwealth in respect of the person or the transfer of the person is otherwise authorised under that Act.

-[Section 14A inserted by No. 72 of 1986 s.
+[Section 14A inserted: No. 72 of 1986 s.
 13.]

 15. Prisoner brought to be returned to custody